 At the time of writing the original article, it was not possible to create games on WeChat Mini Programs.
 However, since April 2017 it has now been possible to do so.
-Within just 3 weeks, around 300 WeChat Mini Games were developed!
+Within just the first 3 weeks, around 300 WeChat Mini Games were developed!

 What Is The Difference Between Mini Programs And Official Accounts?